Farmworkers in the United States: Legislation

 In 2003, an immigration reform bill titled the Agricultural Jobs, Opportunity, Benefits and Security Act of 2003 (AgJOBS) was introduced in Congress and received bipartisan support from over 500 labor, business, immigrants rights, and other groups.
 The bill would allow undocumented farm workers in the US to have the opportunity to legally earn the right to stay in the country permanently by continuing to work in the agriculture industry.
 In April 2005 AgJobs became the first major bill aimed at immigration reform in 20 years to be supported by a majority of senators, however it was not a supermajority and did not receive enough votes to avoid a filibuster.
 The bill has not been passed as of April 2017.

 Groups, such as Farmworker Justice, have continued to support the AgJobs bill, and while it was not a stand-alone bill in the 112th Congress, it was included with Senator Bob Menendez's (NJ) Comprehensive Immigration Reform Act of 2011.

 Other recent legislation relating to farmworkers was introduced in 2011 by Representative Howard Berman (CA); the bill was titled the Agricultural Labor Market Reform Act, H.R.
 3017.
 This bill aimed to remove incentives for growers (agricultural employers) to hire guest workers instead of US workers.
 This bill gathered the support of some farmworker organizations, including Farmworker Justice.

 There have also been legislative attempts at enacting environmental change by farmworker groups.
-In 2017, a coalition including the United Farm Workers (UFW) has challenged the Environmental Protection Agency's reversal of a previous law to ban the pesticide chlorpyrifos; according to studies conducted by the EPA, exposure to chlorpyrfios, even at very low levels, can damage children's brain development and cause other brain-harming effects.
+In 2017, a coalition including the United Farm Workers (UFW) has challenged the Environmental Protection Agency's reversal of a previous law to ban the pesticide chlorpyrifos; according to studies conducted by the EPA, exposure to chlorpyrifos, even at very low levels, can damage children's brain development and cause other brain-harming effects.
 The chemical was banned in 2000 for most household settings but is still used on some crops.
 Many environmental groups have since come out to condemn the choice of the EPA to reject the pesticide ban.
 The coalition has called for Administrator of the Environmental Protection Agency (EPA) Scott Pruitt to reinstate the planned ban.

+In terms of legislative protections for migrant farmworkers, the U.S. Department of Labor established the "Farmworker Protection Rule" in 2024.
+The rule prohibits employer retaliation against workers who speak up against unfair or unsafe labor practices, such as wage theft or failure to implement heat-illness prevention programs.
+However, due to various federal court cases, the entire rule or sections of the rules are prevented from being implemented in different states.